nunofachada/perfandpubtools/README.md

 A more advanced use case for [perfstats] consists of comparing multiple setups associated with different computational sizes within the same implementation (e.g., the same sorting algorithm).
-A set of multiple setups is designated as an *implementation spec*, which are the basic objects accepted by the [perfstats], [speedup] and [times_table] functions.
+A set of multiple setups is designated as an *implementation spec*, the basic object type accepted by the [perfstats], [speedup] and [times_table] functions.
 An implementation spec defines one or more *setups* for a single *implementation*.